Chainplain/Flapping_wing_MARG_sensor_fusion/README.md

 Please find the overall simulations in https://github.com/Chainplain/Flapping_wing_Simu

 You can use following steps to test your own algorithm:
-1. Download webots https://cyberbotics.com/, the version used is R2021a, however, we are pretty sure you can run it on any version after that.
+1. Download webots https://cyberbotics.com/, the version we use is R2021a.
+However, we are pretty sure that you can run it on any version after that.

 2. load the worldfile, which is already marked.